PallavShukla971/0025-Tableau-Data-Visualizaion-project--Hotel-Sales-In-Las-Vegas-Dashboard-Trivago-Expedia/README.md

 # 0025-Tableau-Data-Visualizaion-project--Hotel-Sales-In-Las-Vegas-Dashboard-Trivago-Expedia
 Hey Everyone please feel free to use this visualization, for sheet please message me on LinkedIn will be able to provide the source code as well
+# Project can be made VISIBLE on a ZOOM CALL
 https://public.tableau.com/app/profile/pallav.shukla

 please check the dashboard from the above link